Zodiac’s Halloween riddle and cuckoo’s game

 Pages 3 and 4 together (with the FBI’s copy too)

-«But then, why spoil the game!» Zodiac wrote on pages 2 and 3.
-The answer to this riddle is just Peek-A-Boo, a universal child game known by different names[5].
+«But then, why spoil [our] game!» the postcard reads on pages 2 and 3.
+The answer to this riddle is just Peek-A-Boo, the child game mentioned by Zodiac known in many countries by different names.

 Zodiac Killer Cuckoo solution